taabodim/taabodim/README.md

 ### Hi there 👋

+These are some of the projects I have been working on.

+- (Pocono)[https://bitbucket.org/nomadini/pocono/src/master/] - a general purpose library in c++

 <!--
 **taabodim/taabodim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.